 Forbi Perise, ‘Plastic Man’

-Environmental activist Perise’s collects plastic waste and his efforts have not gone unnoticed.
-His goal is to work directly with the Cameroonian government to ensure the structural changes in environmental and waste management.
+Environmental activist Perise collects plastic waste.
+His goal is to work directly with the Cameroonian government to ensure structural changes in environmental and waste management.

 Exemplifying the qualities of this industrious generation – innovative, entrepreneurial, and eager to build a better planet (among many others) – Ann Makosinski is also on a mission to prove that science and art go hand in hand.